backdrop-contrib/disable_login_errors/README.md

 This module mitigates a vector to collect a set of valid usernames by interacting with the login forms.
 It hampers attempts to use brute force testing, in which the tester verifies if, given a valid username, it is possible to find the corresponding password.

 Use of this module is meant to toughen against the username enumeration test cases found in the OWASP Testing Guide Project, Testing for User Enumeration and Guessable User Account ([OWASP-AT-002](https://www.owasp.org/index.php/Testing_for_User_Enumeration_and_Guessable_User_Account_(OWASP-AT-002))).
+It provides similar functionality to the [Username Enumeration Prevention](https://www.drupal.org/project/username_enumeration_prevention) module in Drupal.

 Usage
 -----